-A lasting power of attorney is a legal document that lets you (the 'donor') appoint people (known as 'attorneys') to make decisions on your behalf.
-Power of Attorney can relate to your Property and Financial Affairs or Health and Welfare.
+A Lasting Power of Attorney (LPA) is a legal document that allows you (the 'donor') to appoint people (known as 'attorneys') to make decisions on your behalf in the future.
+There are two types of Lasting Power of Attorney:

 Yes, as this is such an important legal document you should see a solicitor to discuss your Power of Attorney.
 This is because it is crucial for us to understand what your wishes are.
 To achieve this it is always better to have a face to face meeting.
 This can be at your residence or at our offices.

-Your Doctor or other professional person or someone who has known you for at least the last 2 years can act as your Certificate Provider.
-The Lasting Power of Attorney will then have to be signed by your Certificate Provider who confirms that he or she believes that you understand the purpose of the Lasting Power of Attorney and that no fraud or under pressure has been used to persuade you to sign the form and that there is nothing else which would prevent the Lasting Power of Attorney being created.
+Your doctor or other professional person or someone who has known you for at least the last two years can act as your certificate provider.
+The Lasting Power of Attorney will then have to be signed by your certificate provider who confirms that he or she believes that you understand the purpose of the Lasting Power of Attorney and that no fraud or under pressure has been used to persuade you to sign the form and that there is nothing else which would prevent the Lasting Power of Attorney being created.

-Once the Lasting Power of Attorney has been signed by yourself, the Certificate Provider, and the Attorneys we will then make the application for registration for the Lasting Powers of Attorney.
+Once the Lasting Power of Attorney has been signed by yourself, the Certificate Provider and the attorneys, we will then make the application for registration of the LPA.
 The registration process will take at least 2 months.

-Your Solicitors will be able to deal with all these formalities on your behalf and progress matters as quickly as possible.
+Our solicitors will be able to deal with all the formalities on your behalf and progress matters as quickly as possible.